Question for Bible study groups

 Why did the Israelites hate and fear Egypt?

 Egypt was the natural enemy of the Israelites.

-It had better weapons and military organization than the Israelites.
+- it had better weapons and military organization

-It was right on their doorstep, much too close.
+- it was right on their doorstep, much too close for comfort

 Pharaoh ruled the Egyptians, so he became the focus of Israelite fear and loathing.

 The most famous Pharaoh was the one whom Moses confronted.
-This Pharaoh, possibly Ramses II, was forced to let Moses lead the Israelites out of Egypt, and in the Bible story Pharaoh died by drowning in the Sea of Reeds.
+This Pharaoh, possibly Ramses II (see above), was forced to let the great Israelite leader Moses lead the Israelites out of Egypt, and in the Bible story Pharaoh died by drowning in the Sea of Reeds.

 The history behind this is much debated, but it is safe to say that the personality of Ramses II fits the picture of a ruler who would brook no disobedience.

 The Israelites saw Egypt as a sink of iniquity.